Reasons to Give

 Grants made possible through donations over the past few years include:

-Introducing a brand-new CT Scanner to Port Perry Hospital for the first time – made possible thanks to the Here for you $4 million fundraising campaign.
-As well for the CT Suite, equipment like a vital signs monitor, a blanket warmer, and soon, the arrival of a new and updated ultrasound unit with echocardiogram capabilities.
+Introducing a brand-new CT Scanner to Port Perry Hospital for the first time – made possible thanks to the Here for You $4 million fundraising campaign.
+As well for the DI department, equipment like vital signs monitor, a blanket warmer, and most recently the arrival of a new and updated ultrasound unit with echocardiogram capabilities.

-A state-of-the-art portable Sonosite ultrasound unit, four highly efficient and effective patient monitoring systems, new patient stretchers to provide a bit more comfort at the worst of times, an iCare tonometer, and a replacement bladder scanner.
-Coming soon – new overhead trauma room lights.
+Four highly efficient patient monitoring systems, new patient stretchers to provide a bit more comfort at the worst of times, new overhead trauma lights and Hamilton transport ventilator.
+Most recently, a state-of-the-art GlideScope, improving intubation process in emergencies.

 CMAC video laryngoscopy system used for unexpected difficult airways, surgical laparoscopic tower, portable SonoSite ultrasound unit, 14 vital signs monitors, 4 Telemetry Telepacks so patients requiring cardiac monitors can be more mobile, CADD Solis Pumps and an updated bladder scanner.